 Lodewijk studied under Grammy Award winner Tom Elmhirst in Avignon, France in 2013.
 In 2014 he did the Slaight Music Residency at the Canadian Film Centre, a music residency chaired by Oscar winner Michael Danna.
 In 2019 he was part of Berlinale Talent at the Berlin Film Festival.
 His efforts have been awarded with accolades such as Best Documentary Short (at Sundance) and Best Canadian Feature Documentary (at Hotdocs).

 I am always looking for new instruments and sounds to study, sample, and work with.
 I constantly find myself recording one-of-a-kind instruments, objects, and or spaces around the world.

 Every instrument has its own voice, its own character.

 Every string, player, room, train, car, and door squeak has its own depth.

 These are the seeds of my music.

-Whether it’s a live set, an interactive installation or a season of TV, I’m most inspired by the conversations, creative processes and the stories of the collaborators involved.
+Whether it’s a live set, an interactive installation, or a season of TV, I’m most inspired by the conversations, creative processes, and stories of the collaborators involved.